-As at October 31, 2022, the executive officers and directors of the Corporation as a group hold a total of 865,994 Voting Shares (made up of 862,194 Voting Shares and 3,800 Variable Voting Shares), which represent 2.28% of the total number of issued and outstanding Voting Shares and Variable Voting Shares (2.36% of the outstanding Voting Shares and about 0.2660% of the outstanding Variable Voting Shares) as at that date.
+As at October 31, 2023, the executive officers and directors of the Corporation as a group hold a total of 575,987 Voting Shares (made up of 563,668 Voting Shares and 12,319 Variable Voting Shares), which represent 1.50% of the total number of issued and outstanding Voting Shares and Variable Voting Shares (1.58% of the outstanding Voting Shares and about 0.4533% of the outstanding Voting Shares) as at that date.

-Name, Province and Country of Residence First Year of Service with Transat Position Held with Transat and Certain Subsidiaries Voting Shares Owned or Controlled or Directed (1) Annick Guérard Quebec, Canada 2002 President and Chief Executive Officer of Transat 72,339 Joseph Adamo Quebec, Canada 2011 President of Transat Distribution Canada Inc. and Chief Sales and Marketing Officer of Transat Tours Canada Inc. 48,025 Michèle Barre Quebec, Canada 2017 Vice-President, Network, Revenue Management and Pricing 3,800 Patrick Bui Quebec, Canada 2021 Chief Financial Officer of Transat 0 Bernard Bussières Quebec, Canada 2001 Chief Legal and Government Relations Officer and Corporate Secretary of Transat 83,322 Debbie Cabana Quebec Canada 2011 Director, Office of the President and Chief Executive Officer of Transat 0 Christophe Hennebelle Quebec, Canada 2009 Chief People, Sustainability and Communications Officer of Transat 36,116 Bruno Leclaire Quebec, Canada 2014 Chief Information and Digital Officer of Transat 25,748 Marc-Philippe Lumpé Quebec, Canada 2022 Chief Airline Operations Officer of Transat 0
+Name, Province and Country of Residence First Year of Service with Transat Position Held with Transat and Certain Subsidiaries Voting Shares Owned or Controlled or Directed (1) Annick Guérard Quebec, Canada 2002 President and Chief Executive Officer of Transat 94,619 Joseph Adamo Quebec, Canada 2011 President of Transat Distribution Canada Inc. and Chief Sales and Marketing Officer of Transat Tours Canada Inc. 61,832 Michèle Barre Quebec, Canada 2017 Chief Revenue Officer of Transat 16,276 Patrick Bui (2)2021Chief FQuebec, Canada Chief Financial Officer of Transat 17,829

+Name, Province and Country of Residence First Year of Service with Transat Position Held with Transat and Certain Subsidiaries Voting Shares Owned or Controlled or Directed (1) Bernard Bussières Quebec, Canada 2001 Chief Legal and Government Relations Officer and Corporate Secretary of Transat 83,322 Debbie Cabana Quebec Canada 2011 Director, Office of the President and Chief Executive Officer of Transat 0 Julie Lamontagne Quebec, Canada 2023 Chief People, Sustainability and Communications Officer of Transat 0 Marc-Philippe Lumpé Quebec, Canada 12,319 Bamba Sissoko Quebec, Canada 2006 Chief Information Officer of Transat 6,927

-(1) The number of shares indicated is given as at October 31, 2022, and is based on the declarations of our executive officers.
+(1) The number of shares indicated is given as at October 31, 2023, and is based on the declarations of our executive officers.
 It should be noted that the number of shares mentioned does not include, if applicable, shares purchased during the year by the executive officers under the Transat Share Purchase Plan for the Benefit of All Employees or Executives or awarded at the beginning of the year under the Transat Permanent Stock Ownership Incentive Plan for Top Managers.
 In addition, it does not include Voting Shares that are subject to vesting conditions as is more fully described under the section and table "Ownership of Securities" of the Circular.